lamhq/tech-notes/pages/backend/python/syntax/decorators.md

     return wrapper_singleton
 ```

-- The decorator uses `cls` instead of `func` as the parameter name to indicate that it’s meant to be a class decorator.
+- The decorator uses `cls` instead of `func` as the parameter name to indicate that it's meant to be a class decorator.

 ```py
 from decorators import singleton